 BLDGBLOG (“building blog”) was launched in 2004 by Geoff Manaugh.
 In addition to this site, I’m the author of two books—the New York Times-bestselling A Burglar’s Guide to the City and The BLDGBLOG Book—and editor of a third, Landscape Futures: Instruments, Devices and Architectural Inventions.
-A Burglar’s Guide to the City was optioned for television by CBS Studios.
+In 2016, A Burglar’s Guide to the City was optioned for television by CBS Studios.

 In addition to writing, I frequently lecture on topics related to architecture, technology, and landscape at venues around the world, such as the Aspen Ideas Festival, the Harvard University Graduate School of Design, the Australian National Architecture Conference, Georgia Tech, the Canadian Centre for Architecture, the Architectural Association, the Bartlett School of Architecture, and the Bauhaus Universität in Weimar.
 Previously, I was senior editor of Dwell and a contributing editor at Wired UK; I am also former director of Studio-X NYC, an urban think tank and event space at Columbia University’s Graduate School of Architecture, Planning and Preservation.